 - Elicit from the class all the things they may need to remember to take to school and draw/write these around the child: bus/train pass, homework, school book, mobile, school bag, hat, gloves, scarf, lunch box, sports clothes, swimming things, brush, comb, key, etc.

 - As children say the things get them to repeat the question: 'Have I got my hat?' etc.

 Children then draw a picture of themselves ‘Me in the morning’ with a thought bubble and write in at least three of the questions: Have I got my school bag?
 Have I got my homework?
 Have I got my swimming things?

 This site has lots of information, pictures and videos of polar bears.

-This site has some nice activities to print up for use in class. these include polar bear colouring activity and quiz.
+This site has some nice activities to print for use in class, including a polar bear colouring activity and quiz.